CtrlK

 Completeness

-Explicitly answers both what (the enforcement actions) and when ("Use when setting up scraping policies, enforcing crawl limits, or preventing accidental scraping of prohibited domains"), with explicit trigger guidance.
+Explicitly answers both 'what' (implement policy enforcement with named mechanisms) and 'when' ('Use when setting up scraping policies, enforcing crawl limits, or preventing accidental scraping of prohibited domains') plus concrete trigger phrases, matching the 5 anchor.

 Trigger Term Quality